Synanthedon resplendens

 Human Relevance

-Considered a minor pest of ornamental and trees.
+Considered a minor pest of ornamental and native trees.
 Superficial damage may be deemed unsightly, but control generally not recommended as sycamores tolerate extensive boring.
 Occasional concern in avocado orchards (rare ).

 Similar Taxa